flame-engine/flame/doc/flame/inputs/tap_events.md

 If you have an existing game that uses `Tappable`/`HasTappables` mixins, then this section will describe how to transition to the new API described in this document.
 Here's what you need to do:

-1. Replace the `HasTappables` mixin with the `HasTappablesBridge` mixin on your game.
-   Verify that your game continues to run as before.

-2. Pick any of your components that uses `Tappable`, and replace that mixin with `TapCallbacks`.
+Take all of your components that uses `Tappable`, and replace that mixin with `TapCallbacks`.
 The methods `onTapDown`, `onTapUp`, `onTapCancel` and `onLongTapDown` will need to be adjusted for the new API:

 - The argument pair such as `(int pointerId, TapDownDetails details)` was replaced with a single event object `TapDownEvent event`.
 - There is no return value anymore, but if you need to make a component to pass-through the taps to the components below, then set `event.continuePropagation` to true.
 This is only needed for `onTapDown` events -- all other events will pass-through automatically.
 - If your component needs to know the coordinates of the point of touch, use `event.localPosition` instead of computing it manually.
 Properties `event.canvasPosition` and `event.devicePosition` are also available.
 - If the component is a `PositionComponent`, then make sure its size is set correctly (for example by turning on the debug mode).
 If the component does not derive from `PositionComponent` then make sure it implements the method `containsLocalPoint()`.
 - If the component is not attached to the root of the game, then make sure its ancestors also have correct size or implement `containsLocalPoint()`.

-3. Run the game to verify that it works as before.

-4. Repeat step 2 until you have converted all `Tappable` mixins into `TapCallbacks`.

-5. Remove the `HasTappablesBridge` mixin from your top-level game.